TYMELAPSE/Discord-Chessbot/README.md

 <b>SETUP INSTRUCTIONS</b>
 - Make sure you have Node installed (version 12+)
 - Replace CHESSBOT_TOKEN in the .env file with your bot token
+- Replace CHESSBOT_PREFIX in the .env file with your desired prefix.
 - Once downloaded, run "npm install"
 - Start the bot with "npm start"